manafak/Exam-second-semester/README.md

 <img width="713" alt="Screenshot 2024-04-22 at 01 07 14" src="https://github.com/manafak/Exam-second-semester/assets/149635098/d7e32fdd-eeb4-43a6-b082-3ea9d9c5a580">

-we can check laravel using the ip address of the master
+we can access the PHP application laravel using the ip address of the master node

 <img width="1680" alt="Screenshot 2024-04-20 at 14 44 32" src="https://github.com/manafak/Exam-second-semester/assets/149635098/3102c98c-107d-4356-84de-c62dbe424006">